apache/airflow/STATIC_CODE_CHECKS.rst

 ----------------------------------- ---------------------------------------------------------------- ------------
 ``check-xml``                         Checks XML files with xmllint.
 ----------------------------------- ---------------------------------------------------------------- ------------
-``debug-statements``                  Detects accidenatally committed debug statements.
+``debug-statements``                  Detects accidentally committed debug statements.
 ----------------------------------- ---------------------------------------------------------------- ------------
 ``detect-private-key``                Detects if private key is added to the repository.
 ----------------------------------- ---------------------------------------------------------------- ------------